 Data Scientists Basic Tool Kit

 Data scientists with his/her basic skill should able to communicate insights of data, impact on business and able to work with non-analytics resources.
 Answering questions from business people at ground level is more important rather answering from PhD scholar books material perspective.
 In this post, the main idea is to introduce you to the main algorithms that should be in the data scientist’s toolbox.
 Some of the popular machine learning algorithms.

 The data scientist should be bilingual in terms of day to day business in order to provide an overview of

 - Answer the questions business have

-- Facilitate the tools that data analysts, data scientists and business team should work with.
+- Facilitate the tools that data analysts, data scientists and business teams should work with.

 Let the business know what’s in the data and learn about the goals and objectives of the business to hunt down related information in the collected data.
 Data scientists tool kit should be able to picturise the great primer for what Data Science is about.
 Point to note here is that AI is much more than ML.
 I particularly think that getting to know the types of MLAlgos actually helps to see a somewhat clear picture of AI.
 The answer to the question “What machine learning algorithm should I use?” is always “It depends.”
 It depends on the size, quality, and nature of the data.
 It depends on what you want to do with the answer.

 To us, at AILabPage we say machine learning is crystal clear and ice cream eating task.
 It is not only for PhDs aspirants but it’s for you, us and everyone.

 Machine Learning and AI

 Artificial intelligence and machine learning are used interchangeably often but they are not the same.
 Machine learning is one of the most active areas and a way to achieve AI.
 Why ML is so good today; for this, there are a couple of reasons like below but not limited to though.

 - The explosion of big data